Women and Low Self-Esteem: What’s the Connection?

 - Rejecting any compliments you receive and being unable to believe that these compliments are true.

-Effect on Quality of Life
+Effect on quality of fife

 Having low self-esteem can quickly begin to affect your quality of life.
 Negative feelings about yourself can translate into anxiety or depression, and this can impact the relationship you have with yourself and others.